Congenital Anomolies - Lid Disorders

 - Frontalis slings are usually done early in life

-- Repairing telecanthus and epicanthus which could improve with age is delayed
+- Repairing telecanthus and epicanthus which might improve with age is delayed

 Lipodermoid